 Oral LP is accompanied by genital mucosal lesions in a fourth of patients.
 Such coexistence of oral and genital changes is known as vulvovaginal-gingival syndrome in women and peno-gingival syndrome in men, and it harbors certain treatment challenges.

-Complications of lichen planus
+VIDEO Complications of lichen planus

 Erosive LP is a complication which causes the emergence of painful ulcers on the skin of the genital area and the mucosa of the mouth.
 Furthermore, the skin affected by LP may be hyperpigmented even after the lesion regresses.